ionic-team/ionic-docs/src/pages/troubleshooting/debugging.md

 }
 ```

-Next, press **F5** to begin debugging, then select your device and ionic app.
-VScode will then attach to your Android device and ionic app and you can then use it to debug your app including setting breakpoints.
+Next, launch the debugging process, selecting your device and Ionic app.
+VS Code will attach to both the Android device and Ionic app and you can now debug your app, which includes setting breakpoints.

 > If you are unable to set breakpoints and get an error saying, **"Breakpoint ignored because generated code not found (source map problem?)"** it means that the paths to the transpiled javascript files are incorrect.
 Use the `.scripts` command in the Debug console to see the loaded scripts.
 Make sure the paths of the scripts are correct  by experimenting with different values in the `sourceMapPathOverrides` key in your `launch.json` configuration file.